 Coordinator Contact: kwenzel@andrew.cmu.edu

-Artificial intelligence (AI) has become an invisible curator of human identity, silently shaping how we are seen and represented.
-When we encounter ourselves within AI-mediated representations – whether in social media filters, automated photo organizing, or generated images – we confront a version of ourselves interpreted and reconstructed by machine learning systems.
-For many individuals, the AI-mediated interpretations fail to capture (or actively misrepresent) their self-image, identity, and lived experience.
+When we encounter ourselves within AI‑mediated representations—whether in social‑media filters, automated photo‑organizing apps, or generated images—we confront versions of ourselves that have been interpreted and reconstructed by machine‑learning systems.
+For many people, these AI‑mediated interpretations fail to capture (or actively misrepresent) their self‑image, identity, and lived experience.

-Emerging generative AI systems thus resemble a distorted mirror, allowing individuals to directly see how they are understood by algorithmic systems.
-Through engaging with images produced by generative AI systems, individuals can reflect on how they perceive themselves and their communities against how they are perceived by data and society.
-In non-AI spaces, such as viewing one's representation in media, this process of reflection can support healthy self-concept and self-acceptance, but can also trigger dysmorphia if gaps between perception and self-image are too large.
-Understanding the experience and impact of misrepresentation through generative AI systems is a critical first step toward mitigating this source of harm.
+Emerging generative‑AI systems thus resemble a distorted mirror: they let us see directly how algorithmic systems “understand” us.
+By engaging with images produced by these models, individuals can compare how they perceive themselves and their communities with how data‑driven systems and society perceive them.
+In non‑AI contexts—such as seeing one’s representation in traditional media—this reflective process can foster healthy self‑concept and self‑acceptance, but it can also trigger dysmorphia when the gap between perception and self‑image is too large.
+Understanding the experience and impact of misrepresentation through generative‑AI systems is therefore a critical first step toward mitigating this source of harm.

 Roya Pakzad